pkivolowitz/CSC1100-S-2020/Progress.md

 ## February 12

-We reviewed and took a quiz.

-We will:
+We reviewed but deferred the quiz to Friday.

+We:
+* learned a bunch about VS Code
-* write a program launching it from VS Code
+* wrote a program and launched it from VS Code
-* study the if statement
+* studied the if statement
+  * if
+  * if / else
+  * if / elif / else
+* learned about the importance of comments
+* learned about the importance of indentation
+* saw a video about plate spinning and related it to commenting